Approximating the quantum approximate optimization algorithm with digital-analog interactions: Introduction

 QAOA is a discrete-time hybrid quantum-classical algorithm for computing solutions to problems in combinatorial optimisation.
 The algorithm was initially discovered to provide greater approximation ratios than the best known classical algorithm for the problem type MAX-E3LIN2 \cite{farhi2014quantum2}, a result later ceded to a quantum-inspired classical algorithm \cite{barak2015beating}.
 It was demonstrated by Jiang et al. \cite{jiang2017near} that QAOA can recover the square root scaling of the Grover's search algorithm, replicating Grover's speed-up without the need for Grover's mixing operator.
 Hadfield et al. discovered that QAOA driving operators can be modified such that a wide variety of problems can be solved without resorting to high-order penalty-terms usually considered in an annealing or adiabatic-based approach \cite{hadfield2019quantum}.

 The development of QAOA was motivated by a need for algorithms that can run on noisy, pre-error correction devices.
 Algorithms used on devices of this era will necessarily have a degree of co-design between architecture and algorithm.
 Work by Rigetti, for example, used a noisy, programmable quantum device to solve a combinatorial optimisation problem inspired by the on-device layout of qubits \cite{otterbach2017unsupervised}.
 Following this approach, we extend the work of Parra-Rodriguez et al. on the Digital Analog (DA) paradigm of quantum computation \cite{lamata2018digital, parra2020digital, martin2020digital}, in which a device is designed and operated in the style of a \textit{quantum simulator} with always-on multi-qubit interactions.
 We show that QAOA is a natural algorithm for this setting.
 This paradigm, leveraged to minimise errors associated with turning on and off gates on a quantum device, could allow for a simpler design in which only the timing of single-qubit gates must be considered, reducing the control complexity and, therefore, the mechanisms through which environmental noise can corrupt the computing system.
+The problem of negative interaction times, introduced by the aforementioned scheme, is resolved in this work by exploiting periodicity in time applied of the resource interaction, or problem solved, allowing any two-local problem to be solved with a homogeneous resource interaction and problems exhibiting periodicity (MAX-CUT, MAX-2-SAT) to be solved with heterogeneous resource interactions.

+The paper begins with a mathematical description of digital-analog computational paradigm, QAOA, and the combination thereof.
+The costs of compilation for embedding QAOA within the Digital Analog paradigm are examined and the potential hardware platforms on which digital analog quantum computing for this purpose could be performed are discussed.
+The performance of DA-QAOA is examined using computational simulations and the errors of the method are analytically bounded.
+It is finally concluded that while using the Digital Analog scheme for QAOA results in additional errors, these errors are not as damaging as in other potential uses of the digital analog paradigm due to the variational nature of QAOA.
+The novel result of this paper is that the combination of DA computation with QAOA is synergistic.
+For realistic device parameters, errors introduced by DA computation do not adversely affect the performance of QAOA.